pydata/patsy/doc/formulas.rst

 The non-numerical terms are `Intercept`, `b`, `a`, `a:b` and they come first, sorted from lower-order to higher-order. `b` comes before `a` because it did in the original formula.
-Next comes the terms that involved `x1` and `x2` together, and `x1:x2` comes before `x2:a:x2` because it is a lower-order term.
+Next come the terms that involved `x1` and `x2` together, and `x1:x2` comes before `x2:a:x2` because it is a lower-order term.
 Finally comes the sole term involving `x1` without `x2`.

-Finally, we determine appropriate coding schemes for categorical factors, as described in the next section.
-We now know exactly *how* to produce a design matrix, and :func:`design_matrix_builders` packages this knowledge up into a :class:`DesignMatrixBuilder` and returns it. :func:`build_design_matrices`
+After sorting the terms, we determine appropriate coding schemes for categorical factors, as described in the next section.
+And that's it -- we now know exactly how to produce this design matrix, and :func:`design_matrix_builders` packages this knowledge up into a :class:`DesignMatrixBuilder` and returns it.
+To get the design matrix itself, we then use :func:`build_design_matrices`.

 .. _redundancy:

 Redundancy and categorical factors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's the basic idea about how Patsy codes categorical factors: each term that's included means that we want our outcome variable to vary in a certain way -- for example, the `a:b` in ``y ~ a:b`` means that we want our model to be flexible enough to assign `y` a different value for every possible combination of `a` and `b` values.
-Patsy then builds up a design matrix incrementally by working from left to right in the sorted term list, and for each term it adds just the right columns needed to make sure that the model will be flexible enough to include the kind of variation this term represents, while keeping the overall design matrix full rank.
+Here's the basic idea about how Patsy codes categorical factors: each term that's included means that we want our outcome variable to be able to vary in a certain way -- for example, the `a:b` in ``y ~ a:b`` means that we want our model to be flexible enough to assign `y` a different value for every possible combination of `a` and `b` values.
+So what Patsy does is build up a design matrix incrementally by working from left to right in the sorted term list, and for each term it adds just the right columns needed to make sure that the model will be flexible enough to include the kind of variation this term represents, while keeping the overall design matrix full rank.
 The result is that the columns associated with each term always represent the *additional* flexibility that the models gains by adding that term, on top of the terms to its left.
-Numerical factors are assumed not to be redundant with each other, and are always included "as is"; categorical factors and interactions might be redundant, so patsy chooses either full-rank or contrast coding for each one to maintain the "full rank" invariant.
+Numerical factors are assumed not to be redundant with each other, and are always included "as is";
+categorical factors and interactions might be redundant, so patsy chooses either full-rank or reduced-rank contrast coding for each one to keep the overall design matrix at full rank.

 .. note:: We're only worried here about "structural redundancies", those which occur inevitably no matter what the particular values